 If you are hoping for a Direct Plus loan from your parents they have to be in full agreement.
 You may have other siblings that are already in college or coming behind you in high school.
 They have to be in agreement to take on this debt and also have the ability to pay it back.

 Scholarships differ from loans as they are free money.
 Not everyone is top of their game in a sport or being offered a full academic scholarship.
-In fact these kind of scholarships are quite rare.
-However lots of smaller scholarships are available and you apply for as many as you want. $500 or $1000 may not seem very much but if you have 5 or 6 of these it will make a large dint in your COA.
+In fact, this kind of scholarship is quite rare.
+However, lots of smaller scholarships are available and you apply for as many as you want. $500 or $1000 may not seem very much but if you have 5 or 6 of these it will make a large dent in your COA.

-Some scholarships are academic based and some are community based.
+Some scholarships are academically based and some are community-based.
 You may be awarded a scholarship because of a high GPA or because of volunteer work in your community.

 Some are offered to students that attend particular high schools, money can often be donated to schools by Chambers of Commerce, or other local committees, like Rotary Clubs that have money set aside each year for local kids to progress in school.

-Go and talk to your schools advisor or counselor and see who is awarded scholarships each year and on what merit they have received it.
+Go and talk to your school’s advisor or counselor and see who is awarded scholarships each year and on what merit they have received them.